melrudick/cliff-notes-rails/NOTES.md

 ! * Each location is a link that has_many crags

-* Each crag is a link that has attributes, and a Flag class that can be updated.
+! * Each crag is a link that has attributes, and a Flag class that can be updated.

 ! * If a user wants to create a crag, they can go by Location, where they will have to option to "Add a Crag".

 ! * The fields will be:  -name, -season, rock_type, region

-* and Flags (collection and empty field) cragflags  (need a helmet)
+! * and Flags (collection and empty field) cragflags  (need a helmet)
-(watch for snakes) - comment
+(watch for snakes)
-(directions are off, use gps)
 _______
 _______
 crags